About New York State Inspections

 - the inspection sticker number and expiration date

-NYS DMV Bureau of Consumer and Facility Services
+Bureau of Consumer and Facility Services

 P.O.
 Box 2700-ESP